danyspin97/danyspin97-site/content/blog/makefile_best_practices.md

 LD ?= gcc
 ```

-While it is usually safe to assume that sensible values have been set for `CC` and `LDD`, it does not harm to set them if and _only_ if they are not already set in the environment, using the operator `?=`.
+While it is usually safe to assume that sensible values have been set for `CC` and `LDD`, it does no harm to set them if and _only_ if they are not already set in the environment, using the operator `?=`.

 Using the assignment operator `=` will instead override `CC` and `LDD` values from the environment; it means that we choose the default compiler and it cannot be changed without editing the Makefile.
 This leads to two problems: